rkstu/CurrentAI/README.md

 ## Overview

-CurrentAI is a chat application that allows users to interact with an AI model.
+CurrentAI is an AI-based chat application that allows users to interact with an AI model with real-time information.
 It includes functionality for user sign-up, login, password recovery, and conversation history management.
 Users can save and export their chat history once logged in.

 Live page link: https://currentai.onrender.com/